One Second (film)

-One Second (一秒钟) is a 2020 Chinese drama film directed by Zhang Yimou, about a man who escapes from a prison farm during the Cultural Revolution.
-The film is based on the novel The Criminal Lu Yanshi, by author Geling Yan.
+One Second (一秒钟) is a 2020 drama film directed by Zhang Yimou, about a man who escapes from a Laogai camp during the Cultural Revolution.
+The film is co-produced by China and Hong Kong, and based on the novel The Criminal Lu Yanshi, by author Geling Yan.
 Yan is not credited in the film, which has led to controversy.

 Plot

 In 1969, during China's Cultural Revolution, a man known only as "the fugitive" is sent to a remote labor reform camp in northwestern China after clashing with a rebel faction leader.
 His wife divorces him, and his daughter severs ties.
 In 1975, he learns that his 14-year-old daughter died in an accident while participating in a school labor activity, her efforts captured in Issue No. 22 of the News Bulletin.
 Desperate to see her one last time, he escapes the camp in hopes of catching the reel at a rural screening.

 At the second farm division, an orphan named Liu and her younger brother struggle to survive after their mother dies and their father abandons them.
 In a bid to replace a burned lampshade made from film, Liu steals a reel of Heroic Sons and Daughters.
 The fugitive witnesses the theft and retrieves the reel, but it is stolen again.
 Their paths continue to cross as both become entangled in the pursuit of the lost News Bulletin reel.

 The projectionist Fan, who holds power through control of film screenings, learns the reel has been damaged and secretly blames the deliveryman.
 He mobilizes villagers to clean and dry the film using improvised methods.
 The fugitive confronts Fan at knifepoint, demanding to see the reel.
 Eventually, the film is screened, and in a fleeting second, he spots his daughter.
 Overcome with emotion, he asks for the clip to be replayed.

 Meanwhile, security officers arrive after being tipped off.
 Mistaking Liu for the fugitive's accomplice, they beat and detain her.
 Realizing the error, the fugitive returns to defend her, and the two are tied up together.
 Fan screens Heroic Sons and Daughters again for them.
 Moved by the film's father-daughter reunion, the guards are brought to tears.
 Liu, tearfully, confesses she misses her own father.

 The next morning, as the fugitive is escorted back to the camp, Fan discreetly slips him two frames of film featuring his daughter.
 Liu waves to him from afar, holding a film-lamp he left her.
 When the guards find the hidden frames, they discard them in the sand.
 The fugitive shouts in anguish as Liu retrieves them.